-- The SIMT model includes three key features that SIMD does not: - Each thread has its own instruction address counter. - Each thread has its own register state. - Each thread can have an independent execution path.
+- The SIMT model includes three key features that SIMD does not: - Each thread has its own instruction address counter. - Each thread has its own register state, i.e. it has a register set. - Each thread can have an independent execution path.